kev-dev1/Linux-Kernel-Compiler/README.md

-# Linux-Kernel-Compiler
+# Linux-Kernel-Compiler (Under Developing)

 EN:

 This is my first Project to compile a Linux Kernel without knowledge.
 This is for user, they want the lasted Linux kernel on your system.

 !!Warning!!
 "I not warranty that's brick or damage you Linux-system"